kevkaleido/kevs_blog1/src/content/blog/Immortal fish drama.md

 *His voice rises to a fevered pitch, each word dripping with fervor.*

-What insolence!
+Imagine the insolence!
 The audacity to refuse the natural order, to live in a cycle of eternal youth while the rest of us age and wither away!
 And so, I ask you, what will you do with this knowledge?
 Will you envy this jellyfish's ageless dance, or will you embrace the tragedy of our finite existence, where every heartbeat is a precious drop of time?

 *He bows dramatically, the spotlight fades, and the stage is left in utter silence.*